-Perseverance of the saints is the teaching that the work of God the Holy Spirit will never cease in the Christian, and all who are truly regenerated will never stop believing and trusting in Christ, and they will never lose their salvation, and they will persevere to the end because God has promised to never leave them or forsake them (Hebrews 13:5).
+Perseverance of the saints is the teaching that the work of God the Holy Spirit will never cease in the Christian, that all who are truly regenerated will never stop believing and trusting in Christ, that they will never lose their salvation, and that they will persevere to the end because God has promised to never leave them or forsake them (Hebrews 13:5).

 - "Perseverance of the saints (Lat. perseverantia sanctorum) The belief that God’s elect who believe in Jesus Christ are held secure by God’s power, despite temptation and sin.
 Their salvation will not be lost (see John 10: 28).
 It was one of the five canons of the Calvinistic Synod of Dort (1618– 19)"1

 - "It will be seen that the Apostle does not rest the perseverance of the saints on the indestructible nature of faith, or on the imperishable nature of the principle of grace in the heart, or on the constancy of the believer's will, but solely on what is out of ourselves.
 Perseverance, he teaches us, is due to the purpose of God, to the work of Christ, to the indwelling of the Holy Spirit, and to the primal source of all, the infinite, mysterious, and immutable love of God.
 We do not keep ourselves; we are kept by the power of God, through faith unto salvation.
 (1 Peter i.
 5.)"3

 The doctrine of perseverance is usually held by calvinistic groups and is based in the doctrines of election and predestination where God elects (chooses) people for salvation (2 Thess.
 2:14) and predestines (brings about by his sovereign will, Eph.
 1:3-4, 11; Rom.
 8:29) the redemption of those elect and justifies them (declaring them legally righteous, Rom.
 4:5; 5:1) by grace alone in Christ alone apart from the works of the Law (Rom.
 3:28; 4:5).
 If God is sovereign and he works all things after the council of his will (Eph.
 1:11), then he sovereignly keeps all whom he has redeemed.